AkshayMisal-kanaka/mcp-ui-llm-poc/readme.md

 This allows complex UI to be constructed at runtime without shipping UI code from server to client.

+**Resource Renderer**
+The UI Resource is rendered in the <UIResourceRenderer /> component.
+It automatically detects the resource type and renders the appropriate component.
+It accepts the following props:

+	 	<UIResourceRenderer
+	                    key={resource.uri}
+	                    resource={resource}
+	                    onUIAction={handleToolAction}
+	                    remoteDomProps={{
+	                      library: shoppingComponentLibrary,
+	                      remoteElements: shoppingRemoteElements,
+	                    }}
+	                  />

+`resource`: The resource object from an MCP Tool response.
+It must include uri, mimeType, and content (text, blob)

+`onUIAction`: Optional callback for handling UI actions from the resource

+`remoteDomProps`: Optional props for the internal <RemoteDOMResourceRenderer>

+`library`: React component library for Remote DOM resources

+`remoteElements`: remote element definitions for Remote DOM resources.

 **2. MCP UI Server (@mcp-ui/server)**